deepin-community/afdko/docs/OpenTypeFeatureFileSpecification.md

 OpenType™ Feature File Specification
 ---

-Copyright 2015-2020 Adobe.
+Copyright 2015-2021 Adobe.
 All Rights Reserved.
 This software is licensed as OpenSource, under the Apache License, Version 2.0.
 This license is available at: http://opensource.org/licenses/Apache-2.0.

-Document version 1.25.1
+Document version 1.26
-Last updated 5 July 2020
+Last updated 7 June 2021

 **Caution: Portions of the syntax unimplemented by Adobe are subject to change.**